WanionTechnologies/Encryptable/docs/INNOVATIONS.md

 | Account Metadata | ✅ Stored **encrypted** (server can't read) |
 | User Data (encrypted) | ✅ Can't decrypt |

 > **Note:** Even if you store encrypted user details, the server cannot read them without the user's secret.
-This maintains zero-knowledge for content, though the server knows encrypted records exist (unlike pure Anonymous ZK where the server has no concept of users at all).
+This maintains confidentiality for content, though the server knows encrypted records exist (unlike pure anonymous mode where the server has no concept of users at all).

-**Traditional Zero-Knowledge:** "We can't read your messages" - Server cannot access content, but knows WHO you are and THAT you have data.
+**Traditional Zero-Knowledge:** "We can't read your messages"—Server cannot access content, but knows WHO you are and THAT you have data.

-**Anonymous Zero-Knowledge:** "We don't know you exist" - Server knows NOTHING about users.
-Just cryptographically-addressed encrypted data.
+**Anonymous, Transient Knowledge:** "We don't know you exist"—Server knows NOTHING about users.
+Just cryptographically-addressed encrypted data, and secrets are only present in memory for the duration of a request (transient knowledge).

 ### **The Innovation: Server Knows Nothing (or Only Encrypted Data)**

-**Approach 1: Pure Anonymous Zero-Knowledge (Recommended for Maximum Privacy)**
+**Approach 1: Pure Anonymous Data Model (Recommended for Maximum Privacy)**
 ```
 Secret → HKDF → CID → Database stores:
   - CID: "dGVzdF9jaWRfZXhhbXBsZQ" (cryptographic address)